What is a psychoanalytic approach?

 What some of your professional interests?

-- I have worked with survivors of sexual violence and their allies in closed religious communities, including in partnership with conservative Mennonites in Western Maryland.
+- I have worked with survivors of sexual violence, alone and with their allies - including members of a conservative Mennonite community in Western Maryland.

-- For over twenty years, I have worked with people diagnosed with cancer, with active disease and in remission.
+- I have worked with people diagnosed with cancer, with active disease and in remission from symptoms.
 I have presented to patients, families and staff affiliated with the Ullman Foundation (Baltimore), Hope Connections (Bethesda), the Smith Center for Healing & Arts (Washington, DC) and Innova (Fairfax).

 - I have advanced clinical training in helping people transition to and maintain active recovery from substance use.
-While working with substance use disorders isn't my primary focus and I refer patients who need specialized care, I do have expertise to offer as people may use subtances to try to cope with other underlying difficulties in their lives.
+I have expertise to offer as people use subtances to try to manage other underlying difficulties in their lives.
+Patients and I are able to discuss the use of referrals for specialized or intensive treatment for substance use disorders as needed.

 - I am a writer and have served as faculty for the program, New Directions: Writing with a Psychoanalytic Edge.